 Indigenous erasure is a series of processes whereby Indigenous peoples are "disappeared" from landscapes and narratives.
-Indigenous erasure tactics include forced assimilation, such as Indian Boarding School education programs; forced removals of tribal peoples from their lands and other forms of land theft; murder or massacre; the unintentional or deliberate introduction of disease; penalizing the practice of traditional ceremonies or speaking Indigenous languages; destruction of sacred lands; and creating or maintaining national narratives and myths that ignore the presence and contributions of Native peoples.
+Indigenous erasure tactics include forced assimilation, such as Indian Boarding School education programs; forced removals of tribal peoples from their lands and other forms of land theft; murder or massacre; the unintentional or deliberate introduction of disease; penalizing the practice of traditional ceremonies or speaking Indigenous languages; destruction of sacred lands; "detribalization" by reclassifying tribal persons in official documents as "black" or "mixed race;" and creating or maintaining national narratives and myths that ignore the presence and contributions of Native peoples.
 These tactics have combined over the past 500 years to the point that now many people are unaware that Indigenous people are still alive and living in the place commonly called Maryland.